 Note: in the aforementioned article you’ll be surprised to notice there’s already a “survival skills list”.
 That particular list encompasses every skill you can or should master for any type of SHTF situation.
 The list below, however, contains the only essential techniques you need to have.

 The rule of threes states that one can live up to 3 minutes without air, 3 hours without shelter, 3 days without water and 3 weeks without food.
 Needless to say that making shelter is of utmost importance whether you’re bugging out through the woods or just wandering around and trying to stay under the radar in a city ruled by gang members.

-Let me tell you about all the different types of shelter you can have with your in your bug-out bag or build for yourself out into the wild.
+Let me tell you about all the different types of shelters you can have or make for yourself out into the wild.

 A bivvi bag is a waterproof jacket that you wear over your sleeping bag to make yourself waterproof.
 Obviously, it really isn’t a shelter to the average Joe but from a survivalist’s perspective, it will do the trick.

-Bivvies are cheaper, smaller and require less space for you to sleep in.
+Bivvies are cheap, small and require less space for you to sleep in.
 The newest ones also have a support to keep it off your face.

 Recommended Bivvy Bag: Snugpak Special Forces Bivvi Bag.

 Military ponchos are outer garments that one usually wears as rain gear, however, they can be used to make a quick and easy survival shelter in more than one way.
 You will need paracord and trees or stakes to make lean-to shelters and so on.

 Recommended: the Frogg Toggs Men’s Ultra-Lite Ponchos

 You can make a survival shelter from a tarp just as you would with a poncho.
 You can make an A frame or a lean to shelter, you just have to be good at tying knots if you’re going to succeed, and that takes practice.